igmen-j/ENEL-487/Assignments/A3/README.md

 _Interactive mode_ allows the user to enter command directly from the terminal and the program will print the result.
 _Batch mode_ allows to user to redirect stdio to a file.

-The program is case sensitive.
+The program is not case sensitive.

 ## Installation